-Automotive Industry Trends - Is the Industry Prepared to Support the Technology Evolution?
+Automotive Industry Trends: Are Automakers Prepared to Support the Technology Evolution?

-Some automakers, particularly newer companies that bring a different approach to the automotive industry as well as companies that are actively investing in and acquiring new technological capabilities, are handling these changes well.
-For example, Tesla is making significant progress in the electric vehicle space because its co-founder and CEO Elon Musk took a novel approach to automotive engineering; he essentially built a computer and put a car body around it.
-The company recently reported a $312 million quarterly profit — its first quarterly profit in two years — for the three months ending Sept.
-30, 2018, according to The New York Times.
+Some automakers, particularly newer companies that bring a different approach to the automotive sector as well as companies that are actively investing in and acquiring new technological capabilities, are handling these changes well.
+For example, Tesla is making significant progress in the electric vehicle space because its co-founder and CEO Elon Musk took a novel approach to automotive engineering; he essentially built a computer and put a motor vehicle body around it.
+The company recently reported a $312 million quarterly profit - its first quarterly profit in two years - for the three months ending Sept.
+30, 2018, according to The New York Times .

 Technology Challenges Yield Growth Opportunities